General terms and conditions for supply of products and services 2023

 4.2 Title and ownership shall pass to the Buyer when the payment has been received in full.

 5.1 The Supplier warrants to the Buyer that Martela branded Products manufactured by the Supplier shall be free from all defects in material and manufacture for the period of five (5) years from the date of the delivery, unless otherwise specified in the Agreement.
-Notwithstanding the foregoing, the Supplier does not provide any warranty for customer-specific covers or coatings and warranty period for Products purchased from Outlet is one (1) year from the purchase date.
-The warranty period for phonebooth electronical parts is two (2) years.
-Warranty period for 3rd party supplier phonebooths is limited to the applicable warranty terms and warranty period provided by supplier to its products.
-Any repair or replacement of 3rd party suppliers phonebooths products is performed in accordance with warranty terms and conditions.
-Warranty period for Products not specified above is limited to one (1) year from the date of delivery.
-No warranty is provided for batteries.
+The warranty does not cover wear and tear of the materials or, for example, pilling of the fabric.
+No warranty is granted for covers, fabrics, coatings nor surface treatments that differ from Martela's standard materials.
+Martela's standard materials can be found at www.martela.com.
+Warranty period for Products purchased from Martela Outlet is one (1) year from the purchase date.
+The warranty period of electronical parts for Martela brand phonebooths and meeting rooms is two (2) years.
+The warranty for other electrical parts supplied by Martela, such as LED lights, extension cords, etc., is one (1) year.
+Warranty period for 3rd party Products (= trading) not specified above is limited to one (1) year from the date of delivery.
+No warranty is provided for batteries nor other consumable electronic parts such as fuses or light sources.
 It is explicitly understood that during the warranty period the Buyer uses the products in a normal indoor office condition approximately at maximum eight (8) hours a day and five (5) days a week.

 5.3 The Supplier’s warranty does not cover defects due to:

 (ii) use of parts or spare parts not approved by the Supplier;

 (iii) any maintenance, warehousing, installation or repair work that is not in conformity with the Suppliers instructions, manuals or guidelines;

 (iv) negligence or other improper acts, misuse or omissions by the Buyer;